xieyuankun/REFD/README.md

 ```

 ### 3. OOD Score Calculation
-Select a score-based OOD detector in the arg ¡°ood_detector_name¡± parameter for OOD score calculation.
+Select a score-based OOD detector in the arg "ood_detector_name" for OOD score calculation.

 OOD scores are saved in `./ood_step/result_oodscore.pt`.